 Before you send out that prized piece of content, sketch out the members of the buying committee in your target accounts, their roles and function.
 Then you can begin to address common questions and known objections that each member is likely to have.
 You might even create variants on your overall theme and value proposition to appeal to committee members who are operating at different stages of their buying journey.

 As a buying committee continues through its journey, each member requires content that connects on a progressively deeper level.
-What’s required is buyer-focused messaging – the type that results when you build your content to resonate with each detailed persona that you create based on available data.
+In b2b content marketing what’s required is buyer-focused messaging – the type that results when you build your content to resonate with each detailed persona that you create based on available data.

 Tactics Galore in Each Stage